Core Policy Architecture & Taxonomy Design

 effective_limit=0.0,

-violation_details="No matching policy rule; routed to AP manual review"
+details="No matching policy rule; routed to AP manual review",

 )